-I just want to be an honest musician all my life, as you travel, unknowingly we all become complacent at a point of time, we start taking things easier and I don't want to get into that space where I'm too complacent about my career.
-I never want to lose my focus, that's what I want to be.
+I just want to be an honest musician all my life.
+As you travel, unknowingly we all become complacent at a point of time, we start taking things easier and I don't want to get into that space where I'm too complacent about my career.
+I never want to lose my focus.
 After 25 years, I still want to be excited about what I want to do.
 If I have to go on stage, I want to have the same excitement and enthusiasm I had when I was 20.
-Also, as a musician and a responsible citizen, I want to do whatever charity, philanthropy work, in the field of music specially, for talent who cannot afford music education.
-That is something I have been doing in a small scale, I really want to scale it up and help a lot of budding musicians and find a path that can help them achieve their success.
-For the barriers I want to break, there will always be some inner struggles with you right, like something in you which you want to change, it could be anything like you want to eat a cake but you want to hold back for your health, if you consider these simple things as barriers then there will be many.
-So many things in me that I want to change with time, some I have managed to, some I may take little time, some I may never, but it's okay, it's a beautiful journey.
+Also, as a musician and a responsible citizen, I want to do whatever charity, philanthropy work, especially in the field of music, for young people with talent who cannot afford music education.
+That is something I have been doing in a small scale, I really want to scale it up and help a lot of budding musicians and find a path that can help them achieve success.
+For the barriers I want to break, there will always be some inner struggles, like something that you want to change - it could be anything like you want to eat a cake but you want to hold back for your health.
+If you consider these simple things as barriers then there will be many.
+There are so many things in me that I want to change with time, some I have managed to, some I may take some time, some I may never!
+But it's okay, it's a beautiful journey.
 One good thing about me is I celebrate myself and I know my limits and strengths.
-That's one thing I want to keep intact other little barriers I'll try to overcome with time.
+That is one thing I want to keep intact as I try to overcome other barriers with time.